Viking Global Investors: History

 It was established in October 1999 by its CEO and risk manager, Ole Andreas Halvorsen, Brian T Olson and David C Ott.

 Ole Andreas Halvorsen previously worked for Julian Robertson at the firm Tiger Management, making Viking one of the 30 or more so-called "Tiger Cubs," funds founded by managers who started their investment careers with Tiger Management.

 In June 2017, Viking announced that it was returning $8 billion to investors to "reset to a smaller size."

-Viking has offices in Greenwich, where it is headquartered, New York, Hong Kong, London and San Francisco.
+Viking was headquartered in Stamford, Connecticut as of 2023, with offices in New York, Hong Kong, London, and San Francisco.

+In February, 2025 U.S.-based Viking Global built a new $526 million new position in Boeing while also investing in General Motors.
+Viking also bolstered its financial sectors in Bank of America, Charles Schwab and JPMorgan.

+Investment strategy

+The firm invests in public equities via a long-short strategy as well as a long-only strategy.
+The firm invests in private equity via a hybrid strategy, which combines private equity investments with a public equities strategy, and a strategy that invests exclusively in private assets.
+The firm also expanded into making credit and structured capital investments.